Eye2Gene/Classification/README.md

 # Prediction

 There is another script located at `bin/predict.py` which can be given a directory of images (in a structure keras can read), or a CSV file, and a trained model.
 The script will then output percentages of correct predictions.
-You can output the results to either `.npy` or to aCSV file, which will copy the input CSV with the accompanying predictions and save it at the specified location (N.B: This only works when an input CSV is given).
+You can output the results to either `.npy` or to a CSV file, which will copy the input CSV with the accompanying predictions and save it at the specified location (N.B: This only works when an input CSV is given).

 The model must be provided as an `.h5` file, then the script will search for a corresponding `.json` file containing the network config.